 - Listening to the concerns of people who are deafblind and campaigning on their behalf to ensure their views are heard at the highest level

-- Transforming our brand so that everyone with dual sensory loss, regardless of their degree of impairment, knows that Deafblind UK is relevant and has something to offer them and their families
+- Raise our profile so that everyone with dual sensory loss, regardless of their degree of impairment, knows that Deafblind UK is relevant and has something to offer them and their families

 - Make awards at the Deafblind Convention to organisations and individuals to recognise their work in the field of deafblindness